 Nitrate Glyceryl Trinitrate (GTN)

 Your GTN spray or tablet is a nitrate.
 Nitrates relax your coronary arteries and allow the blood to reach the heart muscle more easily.
 Always keep your GTN spray/tablet with you in your pocket or bag.
-Emergency GTN sprays are available from your pharmacist without prescription.
+Emergency GTN sprays are available from your pharmacist without a prescription.
 Always read the instructions and expiry dates.

 Vasodilators commonly prescribed include: